veorq/cryptocoding/README.md

 ```

 Due to branch predictor stalls, this potentially reveals the chosen value via a timing side-channel.
 Since compilers have essentially unlimited freedom to generate variable-time code, it is important to check the output assembly to verify that it is, indeed, constant-time.

+Another example of constant-time source code compiling to variable-time execution was observed with [Curve25519 built with MSCV 2015](https://infoscience.epfl.ch/record/223794/files/32_1.pdf).

 ## Avoid branchings controlled by secret data